Nagashree-MR/Customer-call-analysis/README.md

 - Built **entirely in Excel** using Pivot Tables, Charts, and Slicers
 - Clickable filters for real-time, rep-specific insights
-- No coding or external tools required — simple, powerful, and accessible
+- No coding or external tools required — simple, powerful and accessible
 - Ideal for team leads and managers to:
   - Monitor team workload
   - Compare performance metrics